-This stop and question power is provided for under paragraph 2 of Schedule 2 to the Immigration Act 1971.
+This stop and question powers are provided for under paragraph 2 of Schedule 2 to the Immigration Act 1971.
 (See Chapter 31 Enforcement Instructions and Guidance Restricted Document Restricted Document).
-The court issued a useful analyses of these powers in Singh v Hammond, which held that such a search couldn’t be carried out randomly but only on intelligence. i.e. Before seeking to question someone, the immigration officer should have information in his possession which is sufficient to constitute a reasonable suspicion that that particular person may be an immigration offender.
-The UKBA officer should therefore be able justify the reasons why they considered that threshold to be met in each particular case.
+The court issued a useful analysis of these powers in Singh v Hammond, which held that such a search couldn’t be carried out randomly but only on intelligence. i.e. Before seeking to question someone, the immigration officer should have information in his possession which is sufficient to constitute a reasonable suspicion that that particular person may be an immigration offender.
+The UKBA officer should, therefore, be able to justify the reasons why they considered that threshold to be met in each particular case.

 You must first consent to the questioning and don’t have to answer any questions.

-In the Singh v Hammond the court held that,” Any questioning must be consensual.
-The paragraph 2 power to examine does not include a power to compel someone to stop or to require someone to comply with that examination.
+In the Singh v Hammond, the court held that” Any questioning must be consensual.
+Paragraph 2 power to examine does not include a power to compel someone to stop or to require someone to comply with that examination.
 Should a person seek to exercise their right not to answer questions and leave, there is no power to arrest that person purely on suspicion of committing an immigration offence.